Knowing your annual salary doesn’t tell you a lot. What you really want to know is how much you make per hour.

 If you find yourself wondering how much is $50,000 a year per hour, check this out.

-Knowing how much you make per hour even if you get paid a salary is important.
+Knowing how much you make from salary to hourly is important.
 When you’re looking for a job, it helps to weigh the pros and cons of the job, including the opportunity cost of taking it based on its hourly rate.

 Check Out This Related Article About Earning $24 an Hour